Thursday

 Isabella Caniggia (Toronto, Canada)

-placental extracellular vesicles can impair the blood-brain barrier in the setting of preeclampsia
+Placental extracellular vesicles can impair the blood-brain barrier in the setting of preeclampsia

 Carlos Alonso Escudero Orozco CA (Chillán, Chile)